pingcap/docs-cn/filter-binlog-event.md

   | drop index      | DDL  | Drop index event      |
   | alter table     | DDL  | Alter table event     |

-- `sql-pattern`：Filters specified DDL SQL statements.
+- `sql-pattern`: Filters specified DDL SQL statements.
 The matching rule supports using a regular expression.
 - `action`: `Do` or `Ignore`

     - `Do`: the allow list.
 A binlog event is replicated if meeting either of the following two conditions: